Sambhav05-cmd/Linux-Control-Group-Process-Prioritization/README.md

 📊 Average cpu.max latency via docker update:    25.941 ms
 📊 Average cpu.max latency via cgroup write:     0.003 ms

+🔬 Extension: Real-Time Process Monitoring Framework

+Beyond benchmarking, this repo includes a modular runtime controller that:

+    Launches user-defined processes into custom cgroups

+    Dynamically adjusts memory/CPU constraints

+    Plots the following kernel metrics in real time:

+        vmrss / (vmrss + vmswap)

+        pagefaults/sec

+        lru_isolate/sec

+        pageswaps/sec

+All graphs are powered by eBPF for low-overhead, high-frequency sampling, ideal for evaluating scheduling and memory policies in real workloads.
 🔍 Novelty & Insights

 This project is among the first to:

-    Use eBPF to trace kernel-level resource enforcement latency
+    Use eBPF to measure true kernel-level latency of resource enforcement

-    Compare Docker vs native cgroup v2 file updates with such precision
+    Benchmark Docker vs native cgroup mechanisms with nanosecond granularity

+    Provide a combined system for enforcement and observability in real time

-    Quantify and visualize how container runtime abstraction impacts real-time control
+    Quantify the hidden overhead of container abstraction layers

 📜 License